SJHageman/Root-Ad-Auction/README.md

 * Ordinal
 * Binary
 * ... and many more

-The scikit-learn-contrib package [category_encoders](https://contrib.scikit-learn.org/categorical-encoding/) provides convenient transformers for many common methods.
+The scikit-learn-contrib package [category_encoders](https://contrib.scikit-learn.org/categorical-encoding/) provides convenient transformers for many of these common methods.

-The encoding method used below is LeaveOneOut, which is tends to work well for high cardinality categorical data.
+The encoding method used for our model is LeaveOneOut, which is tends to work well for high cardinality categorical data.
 From the [documentation](https://contrib.scikit-learn.org/categorical-encoding/targetencoder.html):
 >For the case of categorical target: features are replaced with a blend of posterior probability of the target given particular categorical value and the prior probability of the target over all the training data.

+Once our categorical values are encoded, the data is then standardized such that the mean is removed and the variance is one.
+This is done becuase we don't want to implicity weight our features, and by standardizing all of our features, we avoid this problem.

+The model we implemented is logistic regression with stochastic gradient descent (SGD).
+This was done using SGDClassifier from scikit-learn, and regularization was implemented by Elastic Net.